Membership Process and Criteria

 Criteria for the Selection of New Members

-- In considering candidates for membership, factors such as the following should be taken into account:
+1. In considering candidates for membership,factors such as the following should be taken into account:

-- Secretaries of Cabinet Departments and their deputies, Directors and deputy directors of National Intelligence and the CIA, and NSC advisers to the President.
+7. Secretaries of Cabinet Departments and their deputies, Directors and deputy directors of National Intelligence and the CIA,and NSC advisers to the President.

-- Other exceptionally qualified persons who as a result of their contributions in the field of foreign affairs merit admission.
+10. On rare occasions, other exceptionally qualified persons who as a result of their contributions to the field of American diplomacy, merit admission.